Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 [![Face Generation](/public/img/gan-faces.gif)](https://github.com/torch/torch.github.io/blob/master/blog/_posts/2015-11-13-gan.md)

-And sometimes, neural networks can surprise everyone in new and unexpected behavior.
+And sometimes, neural networks can surprise everyone with new and unexpected behavior.
 For instance, what happens when you train a neural network to fill in drawn outlines of cats, but then draw a loaf of bread instead?
 You get [#breadcat #catloaf](https://twitter.com/ivymyt/status/834174687282241537).

 [![Cat Loaf](/public/img/cat-loaf.png)](https://twitter.com/ivymyt/status/834174687282241537)